To Reach, Teach, and Inspire Children

 In 2023, TFT introduced it’s first summer program at the Boys & Girls Club of Cathedral City serving 66 students.

-Last year (2023-24) TFT reached more than 1,200 students in the Coachella Valley through twenty-seven schools – all 15 PSUSD elementary schools and 12 DSUSD Schools.
-Every child who participated in a TFT program received a free Art Kit.
+This year (2025-26) TFT will reach more than 1,200 students in the Coachella Valley through twenty-two schools – all 15 PSUSD elementary schools, 6 DSUSD Schools, and Coral Mountain Academy in the Coachella Valley USD.
+Every child who participates in a TFT Creative Club program will receive a free Art Kit.

-Tools For Tomorrow provides free after-school Creative Clubs and Theater Programs, combining the visual arts, music appreciation, creative writing, and theater games.
+Tools For Tomorrow provides free after-school Creative Clubs and Theatre Programs, combining the visual arts, music appreciation, creative writing, and theater games.
 Each class offers hands-on creative experiences that encourage children’s artistic self-expression.

 Tools For Tomorrow is a non-profit 501(c)3 organization, governed by a Board of Directors and financially supported by the Tools For Tomorrow VISIONARIES membership; fundraising events; grants; personal and community donations; and in-kind services.

-Classes are held on-site at individual schools, after regular school hours.
+Classes are held once-a-week at the school site after regular school hours.

-Classes are free!
-All art supplies, books, musical equipment and snacks are provided by Tools For Tomorrow.
+Classes are FREE!
+All supplies, books, musical equipment, and snacks are provided by Tools For Tomorrow.

 Cathedral City: